ewohltman/kubecon2019/envoycon2019/README.md

 accumulation of tech debt.

-Your team's image and reputation is very important to have a successful relationship with your clients, and to keep them onboard with embracing changes.
+Your team's image and reputation is very important to have a successful relationship with your clients, and to keep them onboard with embracing your changes.

 Every new feature needs something like a Definition of Ready and Definition of